shirshak55/Laravel-Official-Documentation-In-PDF/README.md

+# Laravel Official Documnetation on PDF

-# Laravel-Official-Documentation
+# Future
-  Official Documentation of Laravel 5.4

-  If you need documentation for 5.3,5.2 etc. then send me issue I will add it :)
+* Make script to generate and add it on github for every branch of laravel docs.

-  Help me to publish in Lean Pub by donating.
-  If you want to donate me kindly contact bloggervista@gmail.com
+Help me to complete future feature by donating.
+If you want please contact me directly as `shirshak55@gmail.com`

+Thanks,
+Shirshak Bajgain